+Home Museum Wanted Specs Previous Next

 Detail of the Nixie Display of the Commodore 500E in operation

-The 500E does not provide support for negative numbers.
+The 500E does not have the capability of representing negative numbers.
 If a result is less than zero, the tens complement of the result is displayed.
 In other words, subtracting 1 from 0 results in "9999999999."
 This deficiency does create some limitations when using the machine for financial functions, as automatic credit balances aren't possible.
 The operator must be watchful for cases where the machine "goes below zero".
-Pressing the [=] key will automatically convert a tens complement number back to its normal form.
+Pressing the [=] key will automatically convert a tens complement number to its normal form.
 For example, performing 10 - 13 (by entering 10, followed by the large [=] key, then entering 13, followed by the [=] key will result in the display showing "9999999997."
 Pressing the [=] key at this point will result in "0000000003." being shown in the display.
 It is up to the user to keep track of the fact a negative result occurred.

-The 500E is a very complex machine.
-The machine uses a total of nine plug-in circuit boards along with three other circuit boards.
-Each of the nine plug-in boards are 12" wide by 7" tall in size.
+As far as the electronics of the calculator go, the 500E is a very complex machine.
+The calculator uses a total of nine plug-in circuit boards along with three other circuit boards.
+Each of the nine plug-in boards are 12" wide by 7" tall in size, with most of the circuit boards packed full of components.
 The display circuit board that contains the Nixie tubes and their decoder/driver circuitry doesn't plug in, but instead is connected by a large number of hand-soldered ribbon cables to the display register circuit board, resulting in a two board sandwich.
 The keyboard connects to another smaller circuit board that provides circuitry for conditioning the signals from the keyboard switches.
 All of the plug-in boards have edge-card connections along the bottom edge of the circuit board.
 Some boards have two edge connector locations, while others only have one.
-The boards plug in to a hand-wired backplane that uses gold-plated edge connector sockets.
+The boards plug in to a hand-wired backplane that uses gold-plated edge connector sockets for reliability.
 The circuit boards have components on one side of the board, and etched traces on the other side.
 Jumper wires on the component side of the boards provide additional connection paths when trace routing constraints on the wiring side of the board require additional connections.
 Component lead holes are not plated through.
 The circuit board material is copper-clad phenolic.
-White silk-screen on the component side of the board provides component value and type identification, as well as provides other information such as signal names for assisting technicians who are involved with troubleshooting, as well as board identification and other information.
+White silk-screen on the component side of the board provides component value and type identification, as well as provides other information such as signal names for assisting technicians with troubleshooting, as well as board identification and other information.
 Each board is packed full of discrete components, with diode-resistor gating and transistors for flip flops and other active logic elements.

 The Model/Serial Tag on the Commodore 500E